jekk0/jwt-auth/README.md

-# JWT Auth
+# Laravel JWT Authentication

 ## Installation

 ```shell
 composer require jekk0/jwt-auth
 ```

 Optionally, install the paragonie/sodium_compat package from composer if your php env does not have libsodium installed:

 ```shell
 composer require paragonie/sodium_compat
 ```
 ## Package configuration

 ### Publish package resources

 ```shell
 php artisan vendor:publish --provider=Jekk0\JwtAuth\JwtAuthServiceProvider
 ```

 After running this command, resources from the package, such as the configuration file and migrations, will be added to your Laravel application.
 ### Configure package (optional)

 You should now have a `./config/jwtauth.php` file that allows you to configure the package.
 ### Create a new table for manage refresh tokens

 Run the migrate command to create the table `jwt_refresh_tokens` needed to store JWT refresh token data

 ```shell
 php artisan migrate
 ```
 ### Generate certificates and add configuration to your .env file

 ```shell